Analytic structure of the MNS matrix with diagonal reflection symmetries: Introduction

 On the other hand, diagonal reflection symmetries (DRS) \cite{ Yang:2020goc, Yang:2021smh, Yang:2021xob, Yang:2022gcs} are GCPs that can predict relatively small $\d$ in a way that can unify quarks and leptons.
-However, general properties of the symmetries are not yet well understood.
-In this paper, to prepare for the construction of a grand unified theory (GUT), we survey the analytic structure of the MNS matrix with DRS.
+Up to the present, various models that satisfy (approximately) these symmetries have been discussed in the context of zero-textures \cite{Shin:1985cg, Shin:1985vi, Lehmann:1995br, Kang:1997uv, Mondragon:1998gy, Fritzsch:1999im, Fritzsch:2002ga, Xing:2003yj, Xing:2009eg, Barranco:2010we, Xing:2015sva, Fritzsch:2021ipb, Awasthi:2022nbi}.
+However, the behavior of the symmetries is not yet well understood.
+In this paper, to explore general properties, we survey the analytic structure and physical observables which results from the MNS matrix with DRS.

 This paper is organized as follows.
 The next section gives a review of DRS in the quark sector.
-In Sec.~3, we discuss a field theoretical realization of DRS with the type-I seesaw mechanism.
+In Sec.~3, we discuss a field theoretical realization of DRS by the type-I seesaw mechanism.
 In Sec.~4, a systematic analysis of the MNS matrix with DRS is performed.
 The final section is devoted to a summary.